isomerpages/ogp-poe-jinhui/index.md

       size: md
       alignment: left
       title: A City of <br>Green Possibilities
-      subtitle: This site is designed for residents and partners  of Kreta Ayer-Kim Seng who
+      subtitle: This site is designed for residents and partners<br> of Kreta Ayer-Kim Seng who
   - infobar:
       title: Infobar